 Ask the Coach: To Stretch or Not To Stretch

-Generally, no matter the distance I’m running, I don’t stretch, without any adverse affects.
-But I’m wondering whether you’d recommend stretching before a run and, if so, how much?
+Generally I don’t stretch before a run, without any adverse affects.
+But I’m wondering whether you’d recommend stretching and, if so, how much?

 —Matthew Parsons, Lander, WY